 - small museums

 Some assets must stay under council ownership to support the delivery of essential services or economic activity in an area.
-Other assets may have restrictive covenants attached which would restrict their use to a defined purpose.
+Other assets may have restrictive title conditions attached which would restrict their use to a defined purpose.
+For example, the building can only be used for sports and leisure purposes.

 Our policy on Community Asset Transfer